getdish/dish/services/hasura/README.md

 ## Developing

 ### Quickstart

 If you don't want or have Postgres, Postgis and Hasura on your machine, the simplest way to install and run them is with `docker-compose up` in this folder.
 Here are the Docker Compose installation instructions: https://docs.docker.com/compose/install/

+> Note: had to run docker-compose a few times so postgres could generate encryption keys

 You can now skip the next 2 sections.

 ### Postgres and Postgis

 If you already have Postgres and Postgis on your machine your next step is only to create the database for Dish: `creatdb dish`

 ### Hasura

 The simplest way to run Hasura itself is with:

 ```